filefoxper/airma/docs/react-effect/log.md

 # v18.5.6

 * fix the problem about the cleanup function for Strategy.response.* not work.

+# v18.5.7

+* fix the problem about trigger `useSession` may call the request more than once when there are `useQuery(sessionKey)` usages with no config or variables.
+* fix the problem about manual method `trigger/execute` returns void.
+It should returns a Promise with a SessionState resolving.